DTS, Inc.: Comparison with Dolby Digital

 In addition to the standard 5.1-channel DTS Surround codec, the company has several other technologies in its product range designed to compete with similar systems from Dolby Labs.
-Those which conceptually extend DTS (to add more channels and/or more accurate sound reproduction) are implemented as extensions to a core DTS Coherent Acoustics data stream.
+Those which conceptually extend DTS (to add more channels or more accurate sound reproduction) are implemented as extensions to a core DTS Coherent Acoustics data stream.
 The core stream is compatible with DTS decoders which do not support the extension(s); the extension(s) provide the additional data required to implement the additional functionality.

 DTS 70 mm

-This is a process designed specifically for playback in motion picture theaters equipped with 70 mm projection and 6-track surround sound.
+This is a process designed specifically for playback in motion picture theaters equipped with 70 mm film projection and 6-track surround sound.
 The 70 mm DTS prints do not have 6-track magnetic striping, so there is no analog backup should the digital sound fail.
-The time code track on the film is many times wider than the 35mm version, since it can occupy the area formerly taken up by a magnetic track.
+The time code track on the film is many times wider than the 35 mm version, since it can occupy the area formerly taken up by a magnetic track.
 Theaters with 70 mm DTS frequently install two time code readers for greater reliability.

 The gradual disappearance of 70 mm as a common exhibition format has led to DTS-70 being reserved for niche engagements of 70 mm revivals and restorations.
 Dolby Digital has not been adapted to the 70 mm format.

 DTS-ES

-DTS-ES (DTS Extended Surround), introduced in March 1999 theatrically and in June 2000 for home theaters; includes two variants, DTS-ES Discrete 6.1, and DTS-ES Matrix 5.1, depending on how the sound was originally mastered and stored.
-Both variants are implemented in ways which are compatible with DTS decoders which do not include support for DTS-ES.
+DTS-ES (DTS Extended Surround), introduced in March 1999 theatrically and in June 2000 for home theaters; includes two variants, DTS-ES Discrete 6.1, and DTS-ES Matrix 5.1, depending on how the sound was originally mastered and produced originally - as many DTS-ES 6.1 Discrete tracks, are simply remastered from DTS 5.1, where both surround channels are split up to add new center surround channel as well, which is similar to the DTS-ES 5.1 Matrix's goal, but differ in that DTS-ES Matrix is a 5.1 in discrete channels, but upmix to 6.1 and also states this in its name, being a matrixed, or rather upmixed format for use with non-6.1 content, not unlike the DTS Neo:6 but those are usually upmixing stereo-content and not discrete channels into a 5.1 matrix sound setup.

-DTS-ES Matrix provides 5.1 discrete channels, with a matrixed center-surround audio channel.
-DTS processors that are compatible with the ES codec look for and recognize "flags" built into the audio coding and "unfold" the rear-center sound from data that would otherwise be sent to rear surround speakers.
-DTS decoders which do not understand ES process the sound as if it were standard 5.1 and the matrixed audio for the center surround channel is output equally from the two surround speakers (very much as a sound intended to be in the center of the sound field in a stereo recording is played equally by the left and right speakers).
-This is notated as DTS-ES 5.1.